 For a lower glycemic option, you can substitute the 1 cup of sugar with 3/4 cup of agave syrup.

-- 2 pounds carrots (about 5 medium sized carrots), peeled
+2 pounds carrots (about 5 medium), peeled

 2 pounds daikon radish, peeled

-- 1 cup plus 4 teaspoons of sugar
+1 cup plus 4 teaspoons sugar

-- 2 teaspoons salt
+2 teaspoons salt

 2 1/2 cups white vinegar

 2 cups warm water

 Place the carrots and daikon radishes in a large bowl.
 Sprinkle with 4 teaspoons of sugar and 2 teaspoons of salt.
 Use your clean hands to toss the carrots and daikon with the salt and sugar until well coated.

 Transfer the carrots and daikon to a colander, rinse with cool water and drain well.

 In a bowl (a 8 cup pyrex measuring cup works great for this) mix together one cup of sugar, the white vinegar and the warm water, until the sugar dissolves.